wasmCloud/wasmcloud.com/docs/cli/spy.md

 description: "wash spy command reference"
 ---

-This command will spy on all invocations between an actor and its linked providers.
+This command will spy on all invocations between an component and its linked providers.
 This is an experimental command and needs the `--experimental` flag passed to it.
-The user will pass the actor ID or actor name to this command to spy on.
-If an actor name is passed, it will be resolved to an ID.
-If multiple actors have the same name, the user will be prompted to pick the desired one.
+The user will pass the component ID or component name to this command to spy on.
+If a component name is passed, it will be resolved to an ID.
+If multiple components have the same name, the user will be prompted to pick the desired one.

 ### Usage
 ```
-wash spy <actor-id> --experimental
+wash spy <component-id> --experimental
-wash spy <actor-name> --experimental
+wash spy <component-name> --experimental
 ```

 ### Options